03 Mar The ultimate American road trip guide: tips, routes, and ideas

 An international driver’s permit

-Unless you are from Canada or Mexico, you’ll need to obtain an international driver’s permit (IDP) to drive in the United States.
+Unless you are from Canada or Mexico, you’ll need to obtain an international driver’s permit (IDP) to drive in the United States, not all states require an IDP but have restrictions on length of stay, check where you need an IDP in the USA.

 No government authority in the USA issues this document for foreigners – it is your responsibility to secure it in your country before departure.
 The procedure for acquiring an IDP differs from one nation to the next, so you’ll need to do your own research on this one.